 mentally focus on something so that you still the mind chatter that clutters our

 minds all the time.
 I find "I AM LOVE" to be very effective.
-If you find your
+When you find your

-mind wandering to other thoughts, just gently bring it back to your mantra.
+mind wandering to other thoughts (and it will), just gently bring it back to your mantra.

 I suggest that you not go beyond Steps 1

 through 5 until you are comfortable with the process, and it becomes a habit.